FreedominaStonyField/Chorequesttracker/README.md

 3. Flip a chore card after each regeneration and confirm the revealed reward never exceeds the configured pool.
 4. Optionally complete a chore, regenerate again, and verify the remaining rewards match the leftover budget instead of gaining an extra base pool.

+### Regression Check: Admin Draft Persistence

+Ensure unsaved admin edits survive background synchronization:

+1. Open the Admin Control Center and change both the reward pool and at least one chore percentage without saving.
+2. Wait five minutes or switch to a different browser tab and return so the app triggers a background sync.
+3. Confirm your drafted values remain in the form fields, and the **Save changes** button is still enabled until you save or discard.

+### Regression Check: Local Day Boundaries

+Verify the daily reset respects the player’s local time instead of UTC midnight:

+1. Temporarily change your system clock (or use browser dev tools) to 11:55 PM local time and note today’s date in the Admin Control Center diagnostics.
+2. Advance the clock past 12:05 AM local time and trigger a visibility change (switch tabs or reload).
+3. Confirm the displayed “today” date updates only after the local midnight passes, and all players see the refreshed quest deck together.

 Feel free to expand the chore library, tweak reward pools, or drop in real authentication to turn this prototype into your own productivity game.